 But what if you want to take your VR headset up to your bedroom and watch a show in bed?
 In that case, you’ll want a portable VR headset which you can move around as you wish without worrying about a cable.

-We will look at portability below as a main factor in good VR headsets for streaming.
+We will look at portability below as a main factor in good AR and VR headsets for streaming.

 Number of Compatible Streaming Apps

 The number of streaming apps available to install on your VR headset is an important factor to consider.
 Some people may only care about Netflix or playing local media files which are stored on their computer.

 But what if you want to stream media off of the internet?
 Or access other cloud-based media stored somewhere?
 What if you want to watch something with an external subtitles file?

 You need a VR headset that is capable of loading different streaming apps onto it so that you are covered for whatever scenario you have.